Jeiwan/uniswapv3-book/content/docs/milestone_1/manager-contract.md

 1. We'll then call `mint` function of the manager contract and pass it minting parameters, as well as the address of the pool we want to provide liquidity into.
 1. The manager contract will call the pool's `mint` function and will implement `uniswapV3MintCallback`.
-It'll have permissions permissions to send our tokens to the pool contract.
+It'll have permissions to send our tokens to the pool contract.
 1. To swap tokens, we'll also approve spending of tokens to the manager contract.
 1. We'll then call `swap` function of the manager contract and, similarly to minting, it'll pass the call to the pool.
-The pool will take tokens from the manager contract, swap then, and will send the output amount to us.
+The manager contract will send our tokens to the pool contract, the pool contract will swap them, and will send the output amount to us.

-At this point, the manager contract will act as a simple intermediary, but in later chapter we'll add more useful functions to it.
+Thus, the manager contract will act as a intermediary between users and pools.

 ## Passing Data to Callbacks